Board of Directors Composition and Member Selection Policy

 Prior to the commencement of each selection process, the Appointments Committee shall take into account the skills matrix in order to analyse the profile and abilities required for the position as well as prior experience and knowledge and assess whether the candidates proposed or those on which it is required to report meet the requirements established in the aforementioned matrix.

-The skills matrix shall include as requirements that candidates for director must satisfy at least those included in the following sections of this Policy, as well as criteria that allow for the attainment of a multi-layered, independent, appropriate and balanced composition of the Board of Directors as a whole in areas such as qualifications, abilities, knowledge, skills, experience, origin, nationality and age.
+The skills matrix shall include as requirements that candidates for director must satisfy at least those included in the following sections of this Policy, as well as criteria that allow for the achievement of a multifaceted, independent, appropriate and balanced composition of the Board of Directors as a whole in areas such as qualifications, abilities, knowledge, skills, experience, origin, nationality and age.

 The criteria shall be chosen based on the nature and complexity of the businesses of the Group’s companies, as well as sustainability issues and the economic, social and environmental context where they have a presence.
 Other criteria may also be taken into consideration based on the needs of the Company’s Board of Directors.